No.

 -I do accept if my parents want to piss at me.

--Aren’t you pissed off that your team
+-Aren’t you pissed off that your team lost?

 12